JanAltenberg/preempt_rt_getting_started/preempt_rt_howto.md

 being reserved for non real-time tasks.
 If the system is running real-time workloads for 950ms it won't schedule real-time applications for the next 50ms.
 This behavior can be disabled by writing -1 to /proc/sys/kernel/sched_rt_runtime_us.

+Another method for evaluating the real-time behaviour and to identify possible sources of latencies is the real-time Linux analysis tool (rtla).
+Further information on rtla can be found in the [kernel documentation](https://docs.kernel.org/tools/rtla/index.html).
+Video recordings of presentations on rtla are avaiable from the [Embedded Linux Conference](https://www.youtube.com/watch?v=-hJ558URAP4) and the [Embedded Open Source Summit](https://www.youtube.com/watch?v=kIMko-07BV0).

 # Typical pitfalls